jorgeavaldez/KNW2300-Arduino/README.md

 Depends on the RXTXRobot jar available at http://lyle.smu.edu/fyd/downloads.php

-Also requires the drivers for the Arduino Uno.
+Also requires the drivers for the Arduino Uno, also available at the above link.

 Disclaimer
 ==========